FrankLef/cookiecutter-proj/README.md

 ├── src                       <- Store the source code.
 │   ├── __init__.py           <- The module's initialize file.
 │   ├── __main__.py           <- Main CLI entry point.
+│   ├── workflow.py           <- CLI used by __main__.py to run the modules.
+│   ├── workflow.json         <- Directory specifications.
+Used by workflow.py
 │   ├── s0_helpers            <- Utilities and helper codes.
 │   │   ├── __init__.py
 |   |   └── ...